ArielMant0/collacode/README.md

 caribou upgrade <database-path> migrations
 ```

-As of now, new users need to be created manually via command line.
+You can create new users manually via command line or do so in the **admin panel** of the application.
 To do so, you need to run the `add_user.py` script like so:

 ```bash
 python add_user.py "username" "password" [-r "admin|collaborator"] [-e "my@email.com"]